mukesh7/Glove-master/README.md

-# Glove-master
+# Glove-master for Gujarati Language

 GloVe: Global Vectors for Word Representation
-If you want word vectors trained on massive web datasets, you need only download one of these text files!
+If you want word vectors trained on massive web datasets, you need to download one of the publicly available corpus or crawl wikipedia for Gujarati data.
 Pre-trained word vectors are made available under the Public Domain Dedication and License.

 # Train word vectors on a new corpus